Comparison

 If you want camera-based detection and privacy isn't a concern, there are capable options that work with any Mac.
 Be aware of battery impact on laptops.

-If you have AirPods Pro 2nd gen or AirPods 4 ANC, a sensor-based approach like SitTall gives you real posture detection with zero camera access, minimal battery impact, and genuine privacy.
-It's the closest thing to an invisible posture coach that actually knows when you're slouching.
+If you have an Apple Silicon Mac and AirPods 3, AirPods 4, AirPods Pro, AirPods Max, or Beats Fit Pro, a sensor-based approach like SitTall - Fix Your Posture gives you real posture detection with zero camera access, minimal battery impact, and genuine privacy.

-SitTall is free on the Mac App Store.
-If you have compatible AirPods, there's no reason not to try it.
+SitTall - Fix Your Posture is available on the Mac App Store.
+If you have an Apple Silicon Mac and compatible earbuds, there's no reason not to try it.